ISO27001:2022

 Keeping your document version control up to date, making sure that version numbers match where used, having a review evidenced in the last 12 months, having documents that have no comments in are all good practices.

-What are the Benefits of ISO 27001 6.4 Disciplinary Process?
+What are the Benefits of the ISO 27001 Disciplinary Process?

 Other than your ISO 27001 certification requiring it, the following are the top 5 benefits of ISO 27001 Annex A 6.4 Disciplinary Process: